Discover more from The Retroist

-For years after that, Roy Rogers became our go to place for fried chicken, which was sort of inconvenient, since the nearest location was ON the NJ Turnpike and to get on the Turnpike you have to pay tolls.
-So my family worked out a system where we found a way to park on a fence on the other side of the rest stop where it was located and we would go through a hole in the fence to get it.
+For years after that, Roy Rogers became our go-to place for fried chicken, which was sort of inconvenient, since the nearest location was ON the NJ Turnpike and to get on the Turnpike you have to pay tolls.
+So my family worked out a system where we found a way to park near a fence on the other side of the rest stop where it was located.
+From there we would go through a hole in the fence to get to Roy Rogers.

 This might be one of the most ludicrous uses of time and money that my family ever embarked upon, but we never questioned it at the time.
 Any time my Mother was open to us getting fast food, none of us kids ever complained.